savila/HALOGEN/examples/README.md

 ========
 EXAMPLES
 ========
 Included here are four examples of how to use HALOGEN.

-The expected usual workflow will be to run a fit for a given simulation (ie. do something like the included FITTING/ example), and then run the full ``2LPT-HALOGEN``, which merges the 2LPT and HALOGEN steps, skipping the expensive intervening I/O.
+They should be run through in the order that they appear here.

-Each example is completely self-contained in its own directory, and includes its own readme.
+Each example is completely self-contained in its own directory.

-Just remember that the M-alpha here is for j1Gp_N512_z0.00_WN_l4
+To compile the relevant executables for these examples, edit the top-level ``Makefile.defs`` according to your system specifications (don't touch the DEFS at this stage), and type ``make``.

 Running pure 2LPT
 -----------------
-You can compile a standalone 2LPTic executable from within HALOGEN.
+HALOGEN includes a fully-working standalone 2LPTic executable.
 This is included to be self-contained.

-To compile the executable type ``make 2LPT``.
 Included here is an example input file for the ``2LPT`` executable, located in the ONLY_2LPT directory.
-To run it, use
-``./2LPT examples/ONLY_2LPT/2LPT.input`` from the top-level
-directory of HALOGEN.
+To run it, use ``./2LPT examples/ONLY_2LPT/2LPT.input`` from the top-level directory of HALOGEN.